EvanVR/RAG_LLM_Application_Langchain/README.md

 # IntelliBlend: Chat and Seamlessly Integrate Knowledge from Websites, PDFs, and Videos for Smarter Conversations

+- Evan Velagaleti (ev379@drexel.edu)

 IntelliBlend is an interactive application built using Streamlit that leverages LangChain, a Python package for language processing tasks, to facilitate intelligent conversations and integrate knowledge from diverse sources such as websites, PDFs, and YouTube videos.
-The application aims to enhance user interactions by providing relevant information and responses based on their queries.
+The application aims to enhance user interactions by providing relevant information and responses based on their queries and the input source selected.
+This gives a blended result from every type of information source.

 ## Features

 - **Natural Language Chat:** Users can engage in conversations with the system using natural language.
 - **Knowledge Retrieval:** The system can retrieve information from websites, PDFs, and YouTube videos to provide contextually relevant responses.
-- **Similarity Scores:** IntelliBlend calculates similarity scores between user input and system-generated responses to assess the relevance of the answers.
+- **Similarity Scores:** Similarity scores between user input with the information source and system-generated responses to assess the relevance of the answers.
-- **BLEU Scores:** The application evaluates response generation using BLEU scores, which measure the similarity between the system's responses and reference answers (in this case, user inputs).
+- **BLEU Scores:** Evaluates response generation using BLEU scores, which measure the similarity between the system's responses and user inputs.
 - **Sentiment Analysis:** IntelliBlend analyzes the sentiment of system responses to ensure that they are contextually appropriate.
 - **Token Usage Monitoring:** The application monitors token usage for resource management, ensuring efficient processing of user queries.